raffaem/pdfsak/docs/source/installation.rst

 Windows
 -------

-On Windows, you must install all the dependencies manually, by clicking on the website, downloading the installre and running it.
+On Windows, you must install all the dependencies manually, by clicking on the website, downloading the installer and running it.

 Please note that only one of MikTex or TexLive is needed, not both.

 MikTex is suggested under this OS, since it will provide a basic LaTeX environment, and will let you install the needed packages as it goes on.
-Just install MikTex, then run `pdfsak --check-all` to install the missing LaTeX packages.
-MikTeX will ask you whether to install the missing packages, do so.
+Just install MikTex, run `pdfsak --check-all`, and let MikTeX install the missing packages.

 TexLive, instead, provides you the option to install a complete LaTeX environment, but the installation may require more time.